textwire/textwire.github.io/docs/guide.md

 > WARNING: Textwire is still in development and is not ready for production use.

-Textwire is a simple yet powerful template language for Go.
+Textwire is a simple yet powerful templating language for Go.
 It is designed to easily inject variables from Go code into a template file or just a regular string.
 It is inspired by Go's syntax and has a similar syntax to make it easier for Go developers to learn and use it.

 Keep in mind that this is a separate language and has nothing to do with Go.
 It just has a similar syntax to make it easier for Go developer to learn and use it.
 As for example, you can't write `{{ true ? "yes" : "no" }}` in Go, but you can do it in Textwire.